African Houses Inspired by Nature

 Explanation of African Cowrie Shells, Clay Pots and Mud Homes Provided by Nature.

-What is cowrie?
-It is a shell.
-There are over 200 species of cowrie shells but only two in particular; Cypraea moneta and Cypraea annulus are used as money.
+What is cowrie, it is a shell and there are over 200 species of cowrie shells but only two in particular; Cypraea moneta and Cypraea annulus are used as money.
 Cypraeidae, common name cowries, singular: cowry, is the symbol of fertility and birth, as well as used for money and is a popular artifact used in fortune-telling.

 Long prized by people for their shape and attractive colors, they were widely used for money in ancient times.
 While some cowries are abundant, some species are now quite rare and get a very high price from collectors.
 Cowrie or cowry shells are believed to be the first form of universal money.